-The purpose of the Securitization Law is to create the Issuer and allow the Authority to finance the retirement of a portion of its outstanding debt through the issuance of restructuring bonds by the Issuer, resulting in savings to the Authority's customers on a net present value basis.
+The purpose of the securitization law is to create the issuer and allow LIPA to finance the retirement of a portion of its outstanding debt through the issuer's issuance of restructuring bonds, resulting in savings to LIPA's customers on a net present value basis.
+The securitization law gives LIPA the right to impose restructuring charges, which are the key asset of this securitization.

-Prior to being amended in 2015, the Securitization Law permitted only one issuance of restructuring bonds by the Issuer, and that issuance took place in December 2013 pursuant to Financing Order No. 1.
-However, the amended Securitization Law permits the Authority's Board of Trustees to adopt additional financing orders to, among other things, authorize the creation of additional restructuring property and the issuance of additional restructuring bonds in an aggregate additional amount not to exceed \$4.5 billion (inclusive of the \$2,022,324,000 previously-issued 2013 Restructuring Bonds).
+Prior to the legislature's amendment of the securitization law on March 26, 2015, the law permitted only one issuance of restructuring bonds by the issuer, and that issuance took place in December 2013 pursuant to Financing Order No. 1.
+The amended securitization law permits LIPA's Board of Trustees to adopt additional financing orders to, among other things, authorize the creation of additional restructuring property and the issuance of additional restructuring bonds in an aggregate additional amount not to exceed \$4.5 billion (inclusive of the \$2,022,324,000 previously issued 2013 restructuring bonds and the \$1,002,100,000 previously issued 2015 restructuring bonds).
+After the 2016A issuance, LIPA will have authority to issue an additional [\$1,093,846,000] billion of restructuring bonds under the securitization law.

-Specifically, the Securitization Law coupled with the Financing Order authorizes the Authority to sponsor multiple bond issuances to finance the recovery of the costs of retiring a portion of its outstanding debt and financing costs, including the costs of issuing, supporting and servicing the Bonds.
+Specifically, the securitization law coupled with the financing order authorizes LIPA to sponsor multiple bond issuances to finance the recovery of the costs of retiring a portion of its outstanding debt and financing costs, including the costs of issuing, supporting and servicing the bonds.

-Similar to other UCRC securitizations, this securitization benefits from the Securitization Law's inclusion of a state non-impairment pledge, subject to the true-up mechanism, that is permitted to be and will be incorporated into the securitization documents for the benefit of the trustee on behalf of bondholders.
+Similar to other UCRC securitizations, this securitization benefits from the securitization law's inclusion of a state non-impairment pledge, subject to the true-up mechanism, that will be incorporated into the securitization documents for the benefit of the trustee on behalf of bondholders.
 A breach of such pledge triggers an event of default under the indenture.

-- specifically, the State of New York pledges to and agrees with the bondholders, the Issuer and the Authority that the State will not in any way 1) take or permit any action that limits, alters or impairs the value of the Restructuring Property, or 2) except as required by the adjustment mechanism authorized by the Securitization Law and set forth in the Financing Order, reduce, alter or impair restructuring charges that are imposed, collected and remitted for the benefit of the bondholders until all principal of and interest on the Bonds and all ongoing financing costs have been repaid in full (the State Pledge) - the State Pledge provides protection to bondholders; to the extent the Authority or the State of New York have obligations under the Financing Order, the LIPA Reform Act provides that the owner of the Restructuring Property (the Issuer), or the trustee representing the bondholders, are expressly permitted to bring actions for enforcement of the Financing Order only way for the Securitization Law to be changed would be through a legislative action which would be subject to the State Pledge.
+Specifically, the State of New York pledges to and agrees with the bondholders, the issuer and LIPA that the State will not in any way: 1) take or permit any action that limits, alters or impairs the value of the restructuring property; or 2) except as required by the adjustment mechanism authorized by the securitization law and set forth in the financing order, reduce, alter or impair restructuring charges that are imposed, collected and remitted for the benefit of the bondholders until all principal of and interest on the bonds and all ongoing financing costs have been repaid in full.

+The state pledge provides protection to bondholders; to the extent LIPA or the State of New York have obligations under the financing order, the LIPA Reform Act provides that the owner of the restructuring property (the issuer), or the trustee representing the bondholders, are expressly permitted to bring actions for enforcement of the financing order.

-New York does not have a referendum or initiative process by which the Securitization Law may be challenged.
-Therefore, the
+New York does not have a referendum or initiative process by which voters could challenge the securitization law.
+Therefore, the only way to change the securitization law would be through a legislative action which would be subject to the state pledge.

-The risk that the State of New York would take legislative action that compromises its State Pledge to the significant detriment of bondholders is remote because state impairment would give rise to claims under state and federal laws prohibiting impairment of contracts and reasonable reimbursement under state and federal "taking" claims.
+The risk that the State of New York would take legislative action that compromises its state pledge to the significant detriment of bondholders is remote because state impairment would give rise to claims under state and federal laws prohibiting government impairment of contracts and taking of private property without reasonable reimbursement under state and federal "taking" claims.